aquaismissing/INCS2bot/README.md

 Here are some noteworthy changes:
 - Bot now uses inline keyboards instead of reply ones
-- Most of the bot messages stay in one, reducing the clutter in messages
+- Most of the bot messages stay in one, reducing the clutter in message history
 - More user-friendly approach for inline queries with the help of tags
 - Personal settings (only language settings available for now)
 - Translated on **8** different languages, thanks to our beloved community